Trail Houses for Sale

 There are a surprising number of options when it comes to getting to Trail BC by air.
 The Trail Regional Airport—which the city owns and operates—has daily flights to Vancouver that take only around an hour.
 The West Kootenay Regional Airport is a half-hour drive from Trail and has daily flights to Calgary and Vancouver.

-Meanwhile, 200 kilometers south of the American border is the Spokane International Airport, which offers extensive flights all over the United States and international destinations.
+Meanwhile, 200 km south of the American border is the Spokane International Airport, which offers extensive flights all over the United States and international destinations.

 The summer months in Trail are beautiful—sunny without being too humid, with temperatures that cool right down in the evenings.
 It’s common during the summer months for temperatures to rise more than 35 degrees in the middle of the afternoon.